Yelp/paasta/docs/source/yelpsoa_configs.rst

    would indicate that PaaSTA should not deploy the service to the ``uswest1-prod`` region.

-  * ``deploy_whitelist``: A list of lists indicating a set of locations where deployment is allowed.
+  * ``deploy_whitelist``: A list of lists indicating a set of locations where Deployment is allowed.
 For example:

       ``deploy_whitelist: ["region", ["uswest1-prod", "uswest2-prod"]]``

     would indicate that PaaSTA can **only** deploy in ``uswest1-prod`` or ``uswest2-prod``.
-If this list is empty (the default), then deployment is allowed anywhere.
+If this list is empty (the default), then Deployment is allowed anywhere.
 This is superseded by the blacklist; if a host is both whitelisted and blacklisted, the blacklist will take precedence.
 Only one location type of whitelisting may be specified.